CristinaRuth/cristina-ruth/src/pages/posts/staying-sane-and-organizing-family-life-craziness.md

 ![Yay!](https://media.giphy.com/media/pa37AAGzKXoek/giphy.gif)

 Would you like to try the same thing to handle *your* family life craziness?
+I hope I've inspired you to try and do the same thing for your family.

+I can also help you get started faster with my services below.

-<a href="https://checkout.square.site/buy/MZYSMUURTBJJQVNRL3OHDPX6" class="button button-begin-checkout">Buy a Personalized Version for $99.99</a>
+<a href="https://checkout.square.site/buy/MZYSMUURTBJJQVNRL3OHDPX6" class="button button-begin-checkout">Buy a Personalized Version</a>

-<a href="https://checkout.square.site/buy/UXPUWR6RK7VTEVEZNTYKWQFY" class="button button-begin-checkout">Buy a Blank Version for $24.99</a>
+<a href="https://checkout.square.site/buy/UXPUWR6RK7VTEVEZNTYKWQFY" class="button button-begin-checkout">Buy a Blank Version</a>

 For any questions, please don't hesitate to <a href="/contact">contact me</a>. 🙂